-3D printing pens are here to stay and like its more popular counterpart—the 3D printer—understanding the different type of printing pens out there is quite important because when purchasing one, you need to have a feature/specifications list in mind in other not to get confused while shopping.
+3D printing pens are here to stay and like its more popular counterpart—the 3D printer—understanding the different types of printing pens out, there is quite important because when purchasing one, you need to have a feature/specifications list in mind in other not to get confused while shopping.

 So to aid you in the difficult task of choosing a 3D printing pen from the multiple types available, we intend to break down the differences by comparing and contrasting some very important features which you must consider before choosing a 3D pen.
 Some of the factors to consider are:

 - Power Cords: for a 3D pen to function, it must be powered via an energy source such as electricity from a power source or energy form rechargeable batteries.
 This factor focuses on choosing between a cord or cordless 3D printing pen